Rosetta lander starts descent to comet in historic space mission

 "Now it's up to gravity to bring it down," Stefan Ulamec, Philae Lander Manager from German Aerospace Center DLR said.

-The probe is expected to touch down at around 1530 GMT and confirmation of the landing is expected some 30 minutes later.
+The probe is expected to touch down at around 1030 ET and confirmation of the landing is expected some 30 minutes later.

 (Reporting by Victoria Bryan and Maria Sheahan; editing by John Stonestreet)